 How To Use Spotify?

 Spotify is a great way to enjoy music, but there are plenty of hidden features that you might not have explored.
-This guide will help maximize your monthly subscription with tips for how best you can use the app and avoid some common pitfalls when using Spotify.
+This guide will help maximize your monthly subscription with tips for how best you can use the spotify mod ios and avoid some common pitfalls when using Spotify.

 You can open Spotify on your phone to listen to music, podcasts and more.

 When you first start using the app it will show 3 tabs: Homepage (a list of artists), Search tab which lets you search by keyword or song title in order for various categories.
 For example, if youwere looking up “Dirty Computer” which is on both an album name as well as a song name then Spotify sort such things and show the album first.

 The third button opens Your Library where all that person’s previous playlists are stored automatically so they don’t have go through each playlist individually every time!

 Looking for something good to listen to while you work out or just want some background noise?
 The Spotify app has the perfect playlists.
 With so many different genres and sub-genres available, there’s a playlist that will suit any mood!
 To find these gems of musical excellence tap on “Search” then pick from multiple categories.
 If you’re not in the mood for anything specific, just tap Search and select from a variety of genres representing your top four.
 You can browse all playlists on Browse All tab if looking to find curated selections that are prefect for any occasion or activity!

 Your Library is is a place where you saveeverything on Spotify— all your playlists, yourstreaming radio stations that have helped guide your music taste over time and set it in context for what else to listen too.
 It also includes a list of songs recently listened too as well as album art thumbnail photos from each selection so they can be quickly recognized when browsing through albums which may not all line up perfectly next to every other one due their size compression algorithms (they want us searching!).